 Community Advocacy and Community Project

 Fellow is expected to complete a scholarly project in community health.
-Topics can vary from quality improvement implementation at local community clinic, research project through Kaiser Permanente Northern California’s Division of Research, medical education, public health or health policy, further enhancing pipeline programs etc.
+Topics can vary from quality improvement implementation at local community clinic, research project through Kaiser Permanente Northern California’s Division of Research, medical education, public health or health policy, further enhancing pipeline/pathway programs etc.

 Fellows will have regular protected time to develop their projects, meet with mentors, researchers, community partners and other KP community Health fellows in the region.